wkdawson/chreval/README.md

 my_generation.py

-heatmaps.py (contributed progam by Michal Kadlof and/or Przemek Szalaj
+heatmaps.py (contributed progam by Michal Kadlof and Przemek Szalaj)

 _Chreval_ is the main driver for calculating the free energy of observed heatmaps.
 Chreval is a dynamic programming method for